artsy/doppler/app/views/content/terms.md

 2.8 We are currently making the API available to you under these Terms free of charge.
 However, providing the API has real costs for us, including engineering work.
 We reserve the right to charge for future use of the API at our sole discretion.

-2.9 You consent to receive communications from us electronically.
+2.9 As a condition of making the API available to you under these Terms, you consent to receive communications from us electronically.
 You agree that we may communicate with you by email and/or by posting notices on the Services.
 You agree that all agreements, notices, disclosures and other communications that we provide to you electronically satisfy any legal requirement that such communications be in writing.

 2.10 You are responsible for providing any equipment, Internet, and telecommunication service necessary to use the API and/or to communicate with us at your own cost.